 The first step in treating pink eye in cattle is to use appropriate antibiotics to control the infection.
 In mild to moderate cases, topical options such as oxytetracycline or Terramycin can be applied directly to the eye every 8–12 hours.

-For more severe infections, injectable antibiotics are recommended.
-Long-acting oxytetracycline or tulathromycin is commonly used, as it provides stronger and longer-lasting control.
-In some cases, penicillin can be injected directly under the conjunctiva to combat the bacteria more effectively.
+For more severe infections, injectable antibiotics tend to work a lot better.
+Long-acting oxytetracycline or tulathromycin is commonly used in these situations because they offer stronger and longer-lasting control.
+In some cases, penicillin can be injected directly under the conjunctiva to go after the bacteria more effectively.

 Pain Management and Inflammation